-GWWR analyses are performed at different levels of granularity - by business areas and products, sectors/industries and regions/countries.
+GWWR analyses are performed at different levels of granularity - by business area and product, sector/industry and region/country.

 SWWR is usually considered in the calculation of the exposure when legal connections exist between the counterparty and the underlying of the transaction.
-However, it was also observed that some banks might be failing to comply with

-Article 291(5) CRR when calculating their exposures under the SA-CCR by leaving the respective transactions in their original netting set and/or calculating the exposure following SA-CCR instead of the jump-to-default metric.
-On the other side of the spectrum, there are also a few institutions that go beyond CRR requirements and identify and measure SWWR in cases where no legal connection is present, based on strong economic dependencies between the counterparty and the issuer of the underlying.
+However, it was also observed that some banks might be failing to comply with Article 291(5) CRR when calculating their exposures under the SA-CCR by leaving the respective transactions in their original netting set and/or calculating the exposure following SA-CCR instead of the jump-to-default metric.
+At the other side of the scale, there are also a few institutions that go beyond CRR requirements and identify and measure SWWR in cases where no legal connection is present, based on strong economic dependencies between the counterparty and the issuer of the underlying.

-For less sophisticated institutions, there is a wide range of practices for the formalisation of procedures, the granularity of analyses or factors included in the methodology for identifying WWR exposures, and the (lack of) integration in the limit system and in the RAF.
+For less sophisticated institutions, there is a wide range of practices for the formalisation of procedures, the granularity of analyses or factors included in the methodology for identifying WWR exposures, and the (lack of) integration in the limit system and the RAF.
 Moreover, in some cases the scope of transactions captured by the GWWR/SWWR analyses appears to be too limited.